Validity of BPS model

 In summary, the apparent criticisms do not identify any weaknesses in the theory.
 One category of complaint concerns the use of the approach when making clinical decisions, which could be extended to its use when writing policies and protocols.
 The other category of criticism arises from a misunderstanding of the nature of any theory and the logic of determining causal relationships.
 No approach can prove or disprove causation within the framework of the idea; that will depend upon a logical analysis of the available evidence.

-My primary conclusions are in this table.
+My primary conclusions are:

 |The holistic biopsychosocial model of illness is better considered as a theory of illness.|